Article 50 · transparency · in force since 2 August 2026

 Is Article 50 really not postponed?

-The transparency obligations of Article 50 apply from 2 August 2026 and have not been postponed.
-The political agreement on the Digital Omnibus moves the Annex III high-risk regime to 2 December 2027, but that agreement is not yet applicable law.
-Until publication in the Official Journal, 2 August 2026 formally stands.
-Transparency is therefore the next obligation that actually applies.
+The transparency obligations of Article 50 have applied since 2 August 2026 and were not postponed.
+Regulation (EU) 2026/1744 moves the Annex III high-risk regime to 2 December 2027 but leaves the Article 50 start date in place.
+Transparency is therefore the next obligation that applies.

 Does this apply if we have no high-risk AI?